This is Part 3 of my series of articles on anxiety.

-Our brain interprets those thoughts as a signal to prepare for danger.
-As we are preoccupied with focusing on survival, we have difficulty concentrating on anything else.
+Our brain interprets these thoughts as a signal to prepare for danger.
+Since we are preoccupied with focusing on survival, we have difficulty concentrating on anything else.

 2. Physical Sensations

 Remember the Fight/Flight Response (the Sympathetic Nervous System) from Part I of this article?
 When it gets activated, it causes your adrenal glands to release two hormones - adrenaline and noradrenaline.
-This leads to your body responding in several ways:
+This leads your body to respond in several ways:

 - Increased heart rate.
 This happens because your heart and vital organs need more oxygen and better blood supply.

 - Feeling dizzy or lightheaded.
-This is the natural response to hyperventilation as there's suddenly too much of the good thing (oxygen) in the body.
-Another reason is that as most of the oxygen goes toward the muscles, there's a little less left for your brain, which results in a feeling of dizziness.
+This is the natural response to hyperventilation, as there's suddenly too much of the good thing (oxygen) in the body.
+Another reason is that most of the oxygen goes toward the muscles, so there's a little less left for your brain, which results in a feeling of dizziness.